 What are the macOS Catalina system requirements

-Announced in June 2019 at WWDC, the long-awaited macOS Catalina will be the 16th major release for Apple's operating system.
-There are tons of new features to be shipped, covering everything from iPad compatibility (Catalyst makes it easy to port iPad apps to Mac) to security (Gatekeeper will require Apple-notarized Developer ID for apps) to entertainment (new apps for Podcasts, TV, and Music), besides the usual improvements to all the native software.
+macOS Catalina was the 16th major release for Apple's operating system.
+It included tons of new features, covering everything from iPad compatibility (Catalyst makes it easy to port iPad apps to Mac) to security (Gatekeeper will require Apple-notarized Developer ID for apps) to entertainment (new apps for Podcasts, TV, and Music), besides the usual improvements to all the native software.

 List of macOS Catalina supported Macs